 - earned fewer than 24 college-level credit hours since high school graduation.

-Note: College credits earned while in high school may be transferrable to the university but are not required for an admission decision.
+Note: College credits earned while in high school may be transferable to the university but are not required for an admission decision.

 Admission Consideration by Academic Program

 In addition to the above admission standards, each school/college within CU Denver has admission criteria specific to their area.

 - College of Architecture and Planning